br3ndonland/dotfiles/README.md

 Dotfiles are application configuration and settings files.
 They frequently begin with a dot, hence the name.
 This dotfiles repository is meant to be installed by _[bootstrap.sh](bootstrap.sh)_.

 _bootstrap.sh_ is a shell script to automate setup of a new macOS development machine.
 It is _idempotent_, meaning it can be run repeatedly on the same system.
-To set up a macOS development machine, simply open a terminal, set the environment variables `STRAP_GIT_EMAIL`, `STRAP_GIT_NAME`, and `STRAP_GIT_USER` (GitHub username), and run the following command:
+To set up a macOS development machine, simply open a terminal and run the following command:

 ```sh
 /usr/bin/env bash -c "$(curl -fsSL https://raw.githubusercontent.com/br3ndonland/dotfiles/HEAD/bootstrap.sh)"
 ```

+The following environment variables can be used to configure _bootstrap.sh_, and should be either set before with [`export`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#export), or inline within the command to run the script:

+- `STRAP_GIT_EMAIL`: email address to use for Git configuration.
+Defaults to my email address, so you should set this if you're not me.
+- `STRAP_GIT_NAME`: name to use for Git configuration.
+Defaults to my name, so you should set this if you're not me.
+- `STRAP_GITHUB_USER`: username on GitHub or other remote from which dotfiles repo will be cloned.
+Defaults to my GitHub username, so you should set this if you're not me.
+- `STRAP_DOTFILES_URL`: URL from which the dotfiles repo will be cloned.
+Defaults to `https://github.com/$STRAP_GITHUB_USER/dotfiles`, but any [Git-compatible URL](https://www.git-scm.com/docs/git-clone#_git_urls) can be used, so long as it is accessible at the time the script runs.
+- `STRAP_DOTFILES_BRANCH`: Git branch to check out after cloning dotfiles repo.
+Defaults to `main`.

 _bootstrap.sh_ will set up macOS and Homebrew, run scripts in the _script/_ directory, and install Homebrew packages and casks from the _[Brewfile](Brewfile)_.